Feb 10, 2021

 • Normalizing restriction: Using veganism/vegetarianism as a way to easily avoid challenge foods or “junk” foods.

-• The Safety Blanket: Having a label to give the way one eats can make eating feel safe.
+• The safety blanket: Having a label to give the way one eats can make eating feel safe.
 For example, eating dairy-based ice cream could be viewed as scary, but vegan ice cream may be doable.
 While this could seem harmless on the surface, it can also mask situations where restriction is still happening.

 You can also reaffirm that moral beliefs are dual in nature.
-Remind your loved one that to be kind to animals and the earth, we first have to practice being kind to ourselves.
+Remind yourself or your loved one that to be kind to animals and the earth, we first have to practice being kind to ourselves.
 Sometimes, especially in recovery, that may mean choosing to eat meat or meat products.

 Also reaffirm that sustainability is the key to effective activism.
 If veganism/vegetarianism can’t be done in a healthy way (mentally or physically), it won’t be sustainable in the long term.
 What’s most effective, both for us and our planet, is what we can healthfully practice over the course of our lifetime.